joshuadavidthomas/llm-uv-tool/README.md

    llm install llm-templates-github
    ```

-   After you run this command it should look something like this, with llm-templates-github at the end:
+   After you run this command the newly installed plugin should be at the end of the array.
+Using the above command with llm-templates-github as an example, it may look something like this:

    ```json
    [